STUDIO 12 | DARREN SYLVESTER

 Darren Sylvester's multidisciplinary practice involves photography, video, sculpture, music production and performance.
 Usually involving a wide range of pop culture elements and narratives, each medium is given a high-end production sheen or twist to be transformed into a discussion on contemporary ennui, pathos and mortality.

-Last year he was named as one of Melbourne’s Top 100 in (melbourne) magazine and won the 2011 Josephine Ulrick and Win Schubert photography award.
+In 2011 Sylvester was named as one of Melbourne’s Top 100 in (melbourne) magazine and won the 2011 Josephine Ulrick and Win Schubert photography award.
 Sylvester has exhibited widely within Australia and internationally with work held in several public collections, including the National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales and Art Gallery of Western Australia.

 IMAGE CREDIT: Alpha Arbutin, polished bronze, 31 x 23 x 13 cm, 2012